cainseriph/IMDB-Qualitative-Data-Analysis/README.md

 ## Overview

 This repository provides a comprehensive analysis of IMDB entries using a dataset updated as of March 18, 2024.
-The data, sourced from IMDB non commerical collection.
-The analysis offers insights into conent release trends, genre popularity,and more.
+The data, sourced from the IMDB non-commercial collection.
+The analysis offers insights into content release trends, genre popularity,and more.

-## Dataset
+## Dataset Source
 https://developer.imdb.com/non-commercial-datasets/

 ### Files

 - `title.basics.tsv` : Dataset containing basic information, including content type, title, and genre.
-- `title.akas.tsv` : Dataset adding alternative titles and region data.
 - `title.ratings.tsv` : Dataset with rating and voting information.

 ## Analysis & Visualizations